 All of the RC boats featured include remote controls.
 These remotes have different features, such as low-battery and out-of-range warnings to keep you from stranding your boat.
 The remotes come in different shapes, including pistol-grip style remotes and video game controller-style remotes, so you can choose the one that best suits your preference.

 If you’re just getting into remote-controlled boats, we’ve picked out some of our favorite options for beginners that are primed for a day of fun on the water.

-1. SZJJX RC Boat
+1. ALTAIR Tide RC Boat

-2. SHARKOOL Remote Control Boats
+4. SHARKOOL Remote Control Boats

 This remote control boat has a double-hatched battery casing to keep water out, and it also features a low-battery warning that appears on the remote control.
 Four channels on the 2.4Ghz range help prevent interference from other boats.
 The boat has a water intake to keep the motor cool.

 Pros: Flips itself in the event that the boat capsizes.
 The boat comes with a spare propeller.